mackenzp/als/README.md

 DNN.

 ### run_batch.py
 Invoqued without arguments, runs a test command over all .bench or .blif files inside the user provided benchmarks folder.
 When finish, saves execution output inside default results folder.
-Test parameters can be changed in lines 27 - 29.
+Test parameters can be changed in lines 26 to 29.
 If the script is invoked including any argument word, starts an user interactive menu to configure and confirm parameters.